integrations/microsoft-teams/Readme.md

 #### GHEC - GA
 This app officially supports GitHub.com (which includes our GitHub Enterprise cloud-hosted offering) and Microsoft Teams(Teams.microsoft.com).

-#### GHES - Private preview
+#### GHES - GA
-GHES integration for Microsoft Teams is currently under private preview with GHES 3.6.
+GHES integration with Microsoft Teams is now GA with GHES 3.8.
-This will be a private preview and interested customers can enroll for the preview by creating an issue from [here](https://github.com/integrations/microsoft-teams/issues/new).
-We will help you with the onboarding process.

-We are targetting to GA our GitHub integration with GHES 3.8.
+The detailed steps for integrating MS Teams with GHES can be found [here](#ghes-integration).

 ### Installation
 You can go to Microsoft teams app store and install GitHub app or you can directly install from [here](https://teams.microsoft.com/l/app/ca9e26b7-dce5-44a0-b2b7-a70a3d65ce25).